 WildAid kicked off its Global Shark Pledge on with corporate executives from five major sectors including transportation, leisure, airline, hospitality, and advertising.
-They will support shark conservation efforts and call on other business leaders and corporations in Hong Kong, particularly those without sustainability initiatives, to join the Global Shark Pledge and help create a shark fin-free Hong Kong.
-WildAid Ambassador and Hong Kong entertainment figure Sammy Leung also joined to mobilize public support to stop the buying and selling of shark fin in Hong Kong.
+They will support shark conservation efforts and call on other business leaders and corporations in Hong Kong SAR, particularly those without sustainability initiatives, to join the Global Shark Pledge and help create a shark fin-free Hong Kong SAR.
+WildAid Ambassador and entertainment figure Sammy Leung also joined to mobilize public support to stop the buying and selling of shark fin in Hong Kong SAR.

 “We are encouraged to see more business leaders demonstrating their support for ocean conservation,” said WildAid Chief Operating Officer Tom Stahl.
 “The only effective way to protect sharks is to end consumer demand and halt all trade in shark products with every industry’s involvement.”